Jack Walker: Blackburn Rovers

 Walker was present at the 1994 FA Charity Shield leading the Rovers team onto the pitch at the old Wembley Stadium.

 In the 1994-95 season, Rovers won the Premiership title with Manchester United finishing runners up.
+It was their first top division title for 81 years and their first major trophy for 67 years.

-In the summer of 1996 Alan Shearer was top goalscorer at Euro 96 and was linked to domestic and international clubs.
-The main talk in the national media was of Shearer joining hated rivals Manchester United.
+In the summer of 1996 Alan Shearer was top goalscorer at Euro 96 and was linked with a move to a host of leading English and continental clubs, but the main talk in the national media was that Shearer would join local rivals Manchester United.
 Jack Walker and the Lancashire Telegraph constantly dismissed rumours of Shearer joining Manchester United.
 Local journalist Peter White stated that the club should never be forgiven should Shearer be allowed to join Manchester United.

 "Rovers should never be forgiven for allowing that to happen.
 They know they would never be forgiven if they let Shearer go to the club the Rovers fans love to hate.
 Fans might just live with a move to Barcelona or Milan but not to 'that lot.'"

 Manchester United manager Alex Ferguson expressed anger over his failure to sign Alan Shearer from Blackburn Rovers.
 Ferguson stated "I had a gut feeling that it wouldn't happen simply because Jack Walker hates Manchester United."
 Martin Edwards also confirmed Ferguson's attempt to sign Shearer had been blocked by Rovers.
 Ultimately Shearer moved to Newcastle United.
 In 2017 Edwards once again confirmed Walker's refusal to sell.

-John Hall also stated that Walker did not want to sell to Manchester United.
+John Hall, the then Newcastle chairman, also stated that Walker did not want to sell Shearer to Manchester United.